Webinar: Women in Israel's High-Tech Sector & Coronaviru...

 Co-sponsored by the Philadelphia-Israel Chamber of Commerce, IAC-Philadelphia, and the Task Force.

 Ifat Baron is an innovator and social entrepreneur dedicated to promoting the occupational and economic development of disenfranchised populations.
 In 2006, Ifat founded Itworks, a non-profit dedicated to promoting employment diversity in Israel's booming high-tech sector, via training and job placement of Arab citizens, ultra-Orthodox Jews, women, people with disabilities and more.
 Ifat is the recipient of Hadassah's Bernice Tannenbaum Prize in 2012, and International Alliance for Women's World of Difference Award for her work promoting economic justice and equality for women and girls in Israel in 2013.

-Sireen Nijeem is an Itworks alumna from Jadeide-Makr, an Arab village in the north of Israel.
+Sireen Nijeem, Itworks alumni from Jadeide-Makr, an Arab village in the north of Israel.
 She holds a B.S.E in Industrial Engineering from the Technion, making her the first female engineer in her village.
-Since graduating, Sireen has utilized the assistance and support from Itworks in advancing her career, such as employment coaching, preparation for job interviews, CV writing and more.
+Since graduating, Sireen has utilized the assistance and support from Itworks to advance her career, such as employment coaching, preparation for job interviews, CV writing and more.
 Sireen has been the first Arab professional in every company at which she has worked.
-Sireen interned at Procter & Gamble, continued as an analyst at L'Oréal Paris, and is currently working at a very successful startup, Solar Edge.
+Sireen did her internship at Procter & Gamble, continued as an analyst at L'Oréal Paris, and is currently working at a very successful startup, Solar Edge.
 Today, she is developing her own start-up with three female Arab engineers and is working to help more Arab women follow her lead.